josh-silvas/dmux/docs/installation.md

 # Installing
 ## Mac OSX
-To install/update nbot on an OSX build, you can do so using Homebrew.
+To install/update dmux on an OSX build, you can do so using Homebrew.
 If you do not already have `brew` installed on your machine, you can find installation instructions on the [Homebrew website](https://brew.sh/).

-* If you have not already, add the nbot tap to your brew taps:
+* If you have not already, add the dmux tap to your brew taps:
 ```
-brew tap josh-silvas/nbot git@github.com:josh-silvas/nbot
+brew tap josh-silvas/dmux git@github.com:josh-silvas/dmux
 ```

-* Once tapped, you can install/upgrade/remove nbot using the regular brew methods
+* Once tapped, you can install/upgrade/remove dmux using the regular brew methods
 ```
-brew update && brew install nbot
+brew update && brew install dmux

-brew update && brew upgrade nbot
+brew update && brew upgrade dmux

-brew uninstall nbot
+brew uninstall dmux
 ```

 ## Linux (Debian/Ubuntu)